-- (iii) We calculate the radial profile of the overdensity around the candidates of PC cores, finding a clear overdensity around both red and blue central galaxies at small (< 1 pMpc) scales as well as at large (> 1 pMpc) scales.
+(iii) We calculate the radial profile of the overdensity around the candidates of PC cores, finding a clear overdensity around both red and blue central galaxies at small (< 1 pMpc) scales as well as at large (> 1 pMpc) scales.
 Interestingly, at small scales, galaxies are more concentrated around red centrals than blue centrals.
 These overdensity profiles are consistent with a picture that highly overdense regions, PC cores, are surrounded by milder large-scale overdensities.
-These overdensity profiles combined with the estimated halo mass suggest that the massive galaxies with $\log(M/M{\odot}) > 11.3$ are PC cores. - (iv) We calculate the SMFs in the PC cores with all, red, and blue central galaxies separately.
+These overdensity profiles combined with the estimated halo mass suggest that the massive galaxies with $\log(M/M{\odot}) > 11.3$ are PC cores.

+(iv) We calculate the SMFs in the PC cores with all, red, and blue central galaxies separately.
 The SMFs for all and blue satellites show a top-heavy shape compared to the field SMF, suggesting an enhancement of high-mass galaxy formation due to mergers or the early formation of massive haloes in PC regions, and/or the reduction of low-mass galaxies by mergers and/or tidal disruption.
-On the other hand, the SMF for red satellites has a comparable shape to that of the field. - (v) The red fractions in the PC cores with all and red centrals exceed the field value at $\log(M/M{\odot}) > 10$, and these excesses increase with stellar mass.
+On the other hand, the SMF for red satellites has a comparable shape to that of the field.

+(v) The red fractions in the PC cores with all and red centrals exceed the field value at $\log(M/M{\odot}) > 10$, and these excesses increase with stellar mass.
 On the contrary, the red fraction around blue centrals is consistent with the field value within the uncertainty due to the cosmic variance of the field red fraction.
 The RFE around red centrals is positive while that around blue centrals is almost consistent with zero, suggesting the existence of galactic conformity in PC cores at z > 1.
 Since the halo masses of the red and blue centrals are similar, the conformity signal implies that the halo mass is not the single parameter to control galaxy quenching in PC cores.
 Although the physical origin of the conformity in our sample is not obvious, a more top-heavy SMF and a more significant overdensity around red centrals than blue ones might suggest that a different assembly history at least partly causes the conformity.
 To test this hypothesis, we need to estimate the stellar mass weighted ages of satellite galaxies by spectroscopy.

-(vi) The QFE mildly increases with decreasing redshift if halo masses are limited to the group mass regime $(\log(M/M\odot) < 14)$.
+(vi) The QFE mildly increases with decreasing redshift if halo masses are limited to the group mass regime $(\log(M/M{\odot}) < 14)$.
 Galaxies in PC cores may not be violently quenched at least before $z \sim 1$, implying that quenching will be more accelerated after this epoch when the whole structures of PCs start to collapse into cores.
-At a fixed redshift $(1 \le z \le 1.5)$, some cluster-mass haloes show much larger QFEs than group-mass ones.
-Although the scatter is not small, this suggests that halo mass is a considerable drivers of quenching.
+At a fixed redshift ($1 \leq z \leq 1.5$), the QFE is much larger for higher mass haloes, suggesting that halo mass is the primary driver of quenching.
 Note that high-redshift clusters are likely progenitors of the most massive and rare clusters and not those of typical ones.
 To reveal the formation history of typical clusters, one needs to investigate high-redshift groups.

-As a future prospective, we will extend the redshift range of our PC core search up to $z\sim 3$ using multi wavelength photometry from NUV to near-infrared provided by the HSC-SSP collaboration.
+As a future prospective, we will extend the redshift range of our PC core search up to $z \sim 3$ using multi wavelength photometry from NUV to near-infrared provided by the HSC-SSP collaboration.
 With near-infrared data, we can classify QGs free from dusty SFGs and hence do the similar analysis to this study with higher reliability.